awsdocs/aws-cpp-developer-guide/README.rst

 Reporting issues
 ================

-Use the Issues_ section of the repository to report problems in the documentation.
+To report a problem in the guide, use the Issues_ section of the repository.

 When submitting an issue, please indicate: